liang-justin/professional-lol-leads/README.md

 After the pruning of the unnecessary rows and columns, the remaining columns do contain some data in incorrect form, namely 'result' which contain boolean values in the form of 0's and 1's which is somewhat hard to understand at a glance.
 To fix this, the datatype was converted from type int to type boolean.

-As the remaining data is already cleaned, the dataset is now much smaller in size as seen below:
+As the remaining data is already cleaned, the dataset is now much smaller in size as seen below.
+Even though there remains some columns which contain NaN values, their importance/unimportance will be discussed later in this analysis.

 |    | gameid                | datacompleteness   | url                                         | side   | teamname                      |   gamelength | result   |   totalgold |   goldat15 |   xpat15 |   csat15 |   golddiffat15 |   xpdiffat15 |   csdiffat15 |   killsat15 |   assistsat15 |   deathsat15 |   killassisttotal15 |
 |---:|:----------------------|:-------------------|:--------------------------------------------|:-------|:------------------------------|-------------:|:---------|------------:|-----------:|---------:|---------:|---------------:|-------------:|-------------:|------------:|--------------:|-------------:|--------------------:|